 Cotton is soft and comfortable.
 It’s best property is its ability to ‘breathe’ by absorbing and releasing perspiration quickly.
 It’s a high quality fabric, can withstand high heat and lasts for years.

 Unfortunately cotton wrinkles, and 100% cotton garments must be ironed regularly to keep their appearance.
+So, pick a good steam iron price online and get a steam iron home, for steam irons can remove wrinkles better.

 Lower quality cottons are prone to pilling.